Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

 When Is The Going-To-The-Sun Road Open?

-It’s a very short season, which usually happens between early-mid July and Mid-October.
-All other times during the year, the road is closed due to extremely high snow volume.
+Going-To-The-Sun Road opening dates are in a short window, which usually happens between early-mid July and Mid-October.
+All other times, the road is closed due to extremely high snow volume.
 (Some parts of the road receive up to 80 feet of snow!)

-To reach East Glacier in the winter, you’ll have to take the detour through Highway 2 which is located on the southern border of the park.
+To reach East Glacier (St Mary area) in the winter, you’ll have to take the detour through Highway 2 which is located on the southern border of the park.

 Because of the precarious location of the highway, it’s nearly impossible to plow and maintain during the winter months, so the park completely shuts down the road in the winter.